-- This type of the dust is called "respirable dust", and - is mainly responsible for pneumoconiosis. - Dusts have been ·classified into inorganic and organic dusts; soluble - ❖ Dusts with size ranging from 0.1 to 150 microns - □ Dust particles larger than 10 microns settle down from the air rapidly, while - ☐ the smaller ones remain suspended indefinitely. - □ Particles smaller than 5 microns are directly inhaled into the lungs and retained there. - This type of the dust is called "respirable dust", and - is mainly responsible for pneumoconiosis. - Dusts have been ·classified into inorganic and organic dusts; soluble
+- Dusts are finely divided solid particles - □ with size ranging from 0.1 to 150 microns. - They are released into the atmosphere during crushing, grinding, abrading, loading and unloading operations. - Dusts are produced in a number of industries mines, foundry مقلع, pottery, textile, wood or stone working industries. - ☐ Dust particles larger than 10 microns settle down from the air rapidly, while - ☐ the smaller ones remain suspended indefinitely. - ☐ Particles smaller than 5 microns are directly inhaled into the lungs and retained there. - This type of the dust is called "respirable dust", and